-SK-N-SH neuroblastoma cells were plated in 35 mm petri dishes and allowed to attach overnight prior to treatment with 10 μM CM764 for indicated time.
-Cells were lysed in RIPA buffer containing Halt Protease and Phosphatase Inhibitor Cocktail (Thermo Scientific, Waltham, MA), and 200 μM deferoxamine.
-Standardization was performed after protein concentration analysis by BCA assay (Pierce, Waltham, MA).
-Samples were run in a 10% acrylamide gel and transferred at 50V for 2.5 h at 4°C onto nitrocellulose paper prior to blocking for 1 h at RT in 10% milk/TBS/0.1% Tween-20.
-Blots were then washed three times with TBS/0.1% Tween-20 and probed with antibodies for HIF1 $\alpha$ (1:100, Santa Cruz, Dallas, TX) or VEGF (1:100, Santa Cruz, Dallas, TX) with GAPDH (1:100, Santa Cruz, Dallas, TX) or βtubulin (1:500, developed by Michael Klymkowsky at University of Colorado, Boulder, CO, obtained from the Developmental Studies Hybridoma Bank (NICHD of NIH), maintained at University of Iowa, Iowa City, Iowa) used as a loading control, in 10% milk/TBS/0.1% Tween-20 (or 5% BSA/TBS/0.1% Tween-20 for β-tubulin only) with overnight shaking at 4°C. Blots continued to shake at RT for 1 h and were then washed three times with TBS/0.1% Tween-20 before 1 h RT incubation with 1:3000 rabbit secondary antibody (HIF1a probe, VEGF probe) (Santa Cruz, Dallas, TX) or 1:1000 mouse secondary antibody (GAPDH probe, $\beta$ -tubulin probe) (Santa Cruz, Dallas, TX).
-Blots were then washed three times with TBS/0.1% Tween-20 and developed using SuperSignal West Pico Chemiluminescent Substrate (Pierce, Waltham, MA) per manufacturer's specifications.
-UltraCruz Autoradiography Film (Santa Cruz, Dallas, TX) was used to make film exposures, which were then analyzed using ImageJ software (NIH, Bethesda, MD).
-Protein levels were standardized using a loading control, then normalized to the level of the standardized untreated control.
+Western Blot.
+SK-N-SH neuroblastoma cells were plated in 35-mm petri dishes and allowed to attach overnight prior to treatment with 10 μM CM764 for the indicated time.
+Cells were lysed in radioimmunoprecipitation assay buffer containing Halt Protease and Phosphatase Inhibitor Cocktail (Thermo Scientific, Waltham, MA), and 200 μ M deferoxamine.
+Standardization was performed after protein concentration analysis by BCA Assay (Pierce).
+Samples were run in a 10% acrylamide gel and transferred at 50 V for 2.5 hours at 4°C onto nitrocellulose paper prior to blocking for 1 hour at RT in 10% milk/Tris-buffered saline (TBS)/0.1% Tween-20.
+Blots were then washed three times with TBS/0.1% Tween-20 and probed with antibodies for HIF1α (1:100, Santa Cruz, Dallas, TX) or VEGF (1:100, Santa Cruz) with glyceraldehyde-3-phosphate dehydrogenase (1:100, Santa Cruz) or β -tubulin (1:500, developed by M. Klymkowsky at University of Colorado, Boulder, CO, obtained from the Developmental Studies Hybridoma Bank, National Institute of Child Health and Human Development, National Institutes of Health, maintained at University of Iowa, Iowa City, IA) used as a loading control, in 10% milk/TBS/0.1% Tween-20 (or 5% bovine serum albumin/TBS/0.1% Tween-20 for β -tubulin only) with overnight shaking at 4°C. Blots continued to shake at RT for 1 hour and were then washed three times with TBS/0.1% Tween-20 before 1-hour RT incubation with 1:3000 rabbit secondary antibody (HIF1 α probe, VEGF probe) (Santa Cruz) or 1:1000 mouse secondary antibody (glyceraldehyde-3-phosphate dehydrogenase probe, β -tubulin probe) (Santa Cruz).
+Blots were then washed three times with TBS/0.1% Tween-20 and developed using SuperSignal West Pico Chemiluminescent Substrate (Pierce) following the manufacturer's specifications.
+UltraCruz Autoradiography Film (Santa Cruz) was used to make film exposures, which were then analyzed using ImageJ software (National Institutes of Health, Bethesda, MD).
+Protein levels were standardized using a loading control, and then normalized to the level of the standardized untreated control.

-Data Analysis
+Data Analysis.
+Data analysis was performed using Microsoft Excel and GraphPad Prism 6 (GraphPad Software).
+For radioligand competition binding assays, $K{\rm i}$ values were determined using GraphPad Prism 6 for nonlinear regression log (agonist) versus normalized response with variable slope parameters.
+For cell viability analysis and the fura-2 acetoxymethyl ester calcium, ATP, NADH/NAD $^+$, and

-Data analysis was performed using Microsoft Excel and GraphPad Prism 6 (GraphPad Software, La Jolla, CA).
-For radioligand competition binding assays, Ki values were determined using GraphPad Prism 6 for nonlinear regression log(agonist) vs. normalized response with variable slope parameters..
-For cell viability analysis, fura-2AM calcium assays, ATP assays, NADH/NAD+ assays, and CyQUANT Cell Proliferation assays, data was analyzed using Microsoft Excel.
-Two-tailed t-tests were performed where appropriate using Microsoft Excel, and one-way ANOVAs were performed using GraphPad Prism 6.
-For one-way ANOVAs, Dunnet's post-hoc test was used where appropriate for comparison to control group.
-Power analysis was performed to 80% power using a power analysis calculator developed by the University of British Columbia Department of Statistics based on normal distributions.
+CyQUANT Cell Proliferation assays, data were analyzed using Microsoft Excel.
+Two-tailed t tests were performed where appropriate using Microsoft Excel and one-way analysis of variance was performed using GraphPad Prism 6.
+For one-way analysis of variance, Dunnett's post hoc test was used where appropriate for comparison with the control group.
+Power analysis was performed to 80% power using a power analysis calculator developed by the Department of Statistics, University of British Columbia (Vancouver, BC, Canada), based on normal distributions.